Nathan Carter Newbold: Biography

 Nathan Carter Newbold was born in Pasquotank County, North Carolina near Elizabeth City.
 He was a school teacher and principal in Eastern North Carolina.
 Newbold then served as superintendent of schools in Asheboro, Roxboro, and Washington County.
 In 1913, Newbold moved to Raleigh to serve as the state's first agent for Negro Education.
 In this role, Newbold advocated for increased educational opportunity for African-American children in North Carolina.
 In 1920, Newbold proposed a Division of Negro Education to the State Board of Education.
 The plan was approved in 1921 and $15,000 was allocated by the General Assembly for the new division.
 In 1921, Newbold became the first Division Director of the Division of Negro Education.
 Newbold served as Director of Negro Education until he retired in 1950.
-Newbold died in his home at the age of 85 on December 23, 1957.
+Newbold died in Raleigh, North Carolina at his home at the age of 85 on December 23, 1957.

 Works

-He edited Five North Carolina Negro Educators published in 1939.
-Barry F. Malone wrote a dissertation on him and education in Jim Crow era North Carolina.